 Taking Advantage of Competitor Keyword Research

-If this sounds like too much of a chore or you’re not sure what to do with your competitor’s keywords once you’ve discovered them, Volume Nine can help you make the most out of the research process.
+If this sounds like too much of a chore or you’re not sure what to do with your competitor’s keywords once you’ve discovered them, Volume Nine can help you make the most out of the research process via content optimization or development.
 Contact us today with questions, or leave your thoughts below in the comment section.
 And if you have any other ways to perform competitor keyword research, please share them!